-Efficient local transmission and asset management planning processes are vital to ensuring that transmission owners can continue to provide reliable service to their customers, particularly retail customers in their distribution service territories, while also supporting regional planning process goals and objectives.
+Efficient local transmission and asset management planning processes are vital to ensuring transmission owners can continue to provide reliable service to their customers, particularly enduse customers in their distribution service territories, while also supporting regional planning process goals and objectives.
 Local planning and asset management processes are also critically important in efforts to accommodate state policies, such as promoting the development of distributed generation and increased electrification, as well as providing transmission owners the ability to develop and deploy innovative solutions to local needs, including non-wires alternatives.
 In addition, local transmission and asset management projects address local customer needs and demands for electricity, equipment condition performance, and risk management.
 It is often the case that upgrades to local, lower-voltage facilities are needed on a relatively fast timeframe to meet changing system conditions, including customer demand.
-As such, in order to maintain system reliability, it is important that public utilities have the ability to exercise control over their local systems.
-This is particularly true given that utilities are accountable for the outcomes of the decisions they make in fulfilling their obligation to provide customers with reliable and cost-effective service.
+Thus, to maintain system reliability, it is important that public utilities exercise control over their local systems.
+This is particularly true given that utilities are accountable for the outcomes of the decisions they make in fulfilling their statutory obligation to provide customers with reliable, safe, and cost-effective service.